 With the hull core made from plastic bottles, and the interior deck, floor, console, engine box and hatches built from recycled carbon fibre, the carbon footprint of the Pulse 63 build is low.
 Furthermore, the hull is stackable to reduce its freighted carbon footprint.
 And where carbon production can not be avoided, RS Electric Boats is working hard to minimise its impact on the planet and reduce wastage through the MarineShift360 life cycle analysis programme.

-Electric boats are virtually silent, which makes disturbance to wildlife minimal.
+Electric boats are much quieter than traditional marine outboard engines, which makes disturbance to wildlife minimal.
 Many scientific studies suggest that the noise generated by petrol and diesel boat engines can have detrimental effects on marine wildlife.
 Not only does the noise prevent fish from hearing predators, but it can also hinder navigation for partially sighted mammals and even impact breeding cycles.
 Engine noise can also disturb wildlife living above the surface.

 Find out more